Lamplighter groups, median spaces, and Hilbertian geometry: Actions on -spaces

-\begin{thm} If $G$ and $H$ are two groups acting properly discontinuously on some CAT(0) cube complexes, then their wreath products $G \wr H$ acts properly discontinuously on a CAT(0) cube complex as well. \end{thm}
+\begin{thm} If $G$ and $H$ are two groups acting properly discontinuously on some median graphs, then their wreath product $G \wr H$ acts properly discontinuously on a median graph as well. \end{thm}

-\begin{proof} Let $G$ and $H$ act properly discontinuously on CAT(0) cube complexes $X$ and $Y$ respectively.
-By following Lemma \ref{lem:modifycubing} (or according to \cite[Lemma 4.33]{Qm}), we can suppose without loss of generality that there exist vertices $x_0 \in X$ and $y_0 \in Y$ of trivial stabilisers.
-We deduce from Lemma \ref{lem:Wcube} that the wreath product $G\wr H$ acts on the CAT(0) cube complex $(\mathfrak{W},\delta)$.
-We claim that this action is properly discontinuous, which amounts to say that vertex-stabilisers of $\mathfrak{W}$ are finite.
+\begin{proof} Let $G$ and $H$ act properly discontinuously on median graphs $X$ and $Y$ respectively.
+By following Lemma \ref{lem:modifycubing} (or according to \cite[Lemma 4.34]{Qm}), we can suppose without loss of generality that there exist vertices $x_0 \in X$ and $y_0 \in Y$ with trivial stabilisers.
+We deduce from Lemma \ref{lem:Wcube} that the wreath product $G\wr H$ acts on the median graph $\mathfrak{W}:= (X,x_0) \circledast Y$.
+We claim that this action is properly discontinuous, which amounts to saying that vertex-stabilisers of $\mathfrak{W}$ are finite.

 So let $(C, \varphi) \in \mathfrak{W}$ be a wreath.
 An element $(h,\psi) \in G \wr H$ belongs to its stabiliser if and only if